These sourdough tortillas use a long fermentation process, which is better for your health and lends some amazing flavor!

 - Water: You can use room temperature or slightly warm water.
 There’s not need to use hot water, and it might scald your hands so I recommend avoiding it!
 If your kitchen is cold, it’s a good idea to use warm water so it gives your starter a jumpstart.

 - Flour: I like to use organic all-purpose flour.
 Not only is it healthier for you, it’s healthy for your sourdough starter as well!
-I haven’t experimented with using whole wheat flour to make these, but you should be able so successfully substitute ⅓ to ½ of the white flour with whole wheat.
+I haven’t experimented with using whole wheat flour or another whole grain flour to make these, but you should be able so successfully substitute ⅓ to ½ of the white flour with whole wheat.

 - Salt: I always use unrefined sea salt, but you can use regular table salt as well.